What happened to Laika

 New buyers searching for Laika should evaluate Thoropass as the contemporary product.
 The Laika brand is fully retired and there is no separately purchasable Laika product.
 The relevant pricing reference is the Thoropass cost page on this site, which walks through pricing by company size, the bundled-audit model, and the auditor lock-in trade-off in detail.
 The realistic alternatives to Thoropass for SOC 2 are Vanta, Drata, Secureframe for healthcare SaaS, Sprinto for budget-constrained sub-100-employee teams, Scrut Automation for multi-framework mid-market workloads, Scytale for AI-assist marketing positioning, and Strike Graph for the discrete tier model with bundled-audit middle tier.

-The Pivot Point Security context
+A correction on Pivot Point Security

 Concrete next steps for Laika-related searches